-The festival will take place 5 - 24 August 2019 in Europe's largest and grandest city.
-Teachers and coaches from London, Italy and the United States will come to London to give lessons and master classes for 20 fortunate students on the campus of the Royal Academy of Music in beautiful central London.
+The festival will take place 11 July to 6 August 2020 in Europe's largest and grandest city.
+Teachers and coaches from London, Italy and the United States will come to London to give lessons and master classes for 20 fortunate students in beautiful central London.

 Please visit www.LondonBelCantoFestival.co.uk for details of how to take part.

 Professor of Voice: Bruce Ford

 One of the finest Tenors to have graced the operatic arena, Bruce Ford first rose to fame as one of the pioneers of the hugely-significant Rossini revival.
 Since then he went on to stamp his credentials over a wide variety of repertoire, delighting both public and critics the world over, and deservedly earning his unique place in operatic history.

 A masterful performer of the music of the Bel Canto era, examples of the countless highlights of his career so far include the title role of Rossini's Otello in Washington, London and Pesaro, ALMAVIVA in Il Barbiere di Siviglia at the Metropolitan Opera, New York and Opéra National de Paris, DON RUIZ in Donizetti's Maria Padilla with the Minnesota Opera, Rossini's L'Assedio di Corinto with Baltimore Opera Company and Maometto II for the Vara Matinee in the Netherlands and La Scala in Milan.
 He was acclaimed for his superb ORESTE in Rossini's Ermione for Glyndebourne, directed by Graham Vick, in whose production he also sang the title role in Mozart's Mitridate at The Royal Opera House, Covent Garden.
 Both operatic evenings have been judged among the most remarkable in recent history and are available on DVD.